Cyclenerd/postinstall/README.md

 * More and better documentation
 * More tests
 	* `brew` is currently not tested
-* Support for even more operating systems (NetBSD, Arch Linux) and package managers
+* Support for even more operating systems (NetBSD, Gentoo Linux) and package managers

 Help is welcome 👍